AnonJr/AnonJr.com/_pages/cv.md

 I started on the Retail side as part of a "working sabbatical", where I assisted the manager in improving inventory management, updating computer assets, and whatever else was needed in addition to sales responsibilities.

-In 2019 or so I transferred from the Charlotte Retail store to the Charlotte Repair Shop, where I detailed and inspected various instruments for return to the retail stores to be rented again.
+In Jan 2019 I transferred from the Charlotte Retail store to the Charlotte Repair Shop, where I detailed and inspected various instruments for return to the retail stores to be rented again.

-In 2020 I transferred to the Burlington Repair Shop and my role as a Stringed Instrument Repair Technician.
+In Nov 2020 I transferred to the Burlington Repair Shop and my role as a Stringed Instrument Repair Technician.
 Mostly I repaired and refurbished Repair and refurbish violins, violas, cellos, double basses.
 I also worked on guitars, mandolins, ukuleles, and the occasional banjo setup.

 ### Computer-Based Training Developer
 **Cape Fear Valley Health System** — *Dec 2003 – Dec 2017*